 Answered By: Jennifer Harris Last Updated: May 16, 2019 Views: 2160

 Example of In-Text Citation for Multiple Resources by the Same Author, Published in the Same Year:

 This information is intended to be a guideline, not expert advice.
-Please be sure to speak to your professor about the appropriate way to two resources by the same author, published in the same year in APA style for your class assignments and projects.
+Please be sure to speak to your professor about the appropriate way to cite sources in your class assignments and projects.

 Frequently Asked Questions (FAQs) are a self-serve option for users to search and find answers to their questions.